 13. A financial intermediary invests in financial assets rather than real assets.

-14. Households hold directly three quarters of U.S. corporate equities.
+14. Households hold more than half of U.S. corporate equities.

 15. The key to the banks' ability to make illiquid loans is their ability to pool liquid deposits from thousands of depositors.